SyncfusionExamples/EJMVC_ChartThemes/README.md

 # Working with Different Themes available in Essential Charts

-An MVC Project that includes the Essential chart component and lets you know how to work with the different themes available in it.
+This sample explains about how to work with the different themes available in ASP.NET MVC Chart Control.

+## Prerequisites

+* Visual Studio 2022

-## How to run this project?
+## How to run the project

-Clone this repo into you local machine.
-Open it in Visual Studio 2019, build and run from it directly.
+* Checkout this project to a location in your disk.
+* Open the solution file using the Visual Studio 2022.
+* Restore the NuGet packages by rebuilding the solution.
+* Run the project.